Asian Markets Back on Upswing Thursday

-Market shares were on the upswing in Asia on Thursday as investors once again expressed hope that the novel coronavirus pandemic was nearing its peak.
+Market shares were on the upswing in Asia on Thursday as investors once again expressed hope that the coronavirus pandemic is nearing its peak.

 Australia’s S&P/ASX index gained nearly 3.5 percent at the end of its trading session, with Hong Kong, Seoul, Shanghai and Mumbai also posting positive gains.